akkera102/08_gamebuino/readme.txt

 ## Games
 I tested few game. thank you awesome game! :)

-- 101 STARSHIPS by zoglu(sketch size is too big.
-I del logo. sry.)
+- 101 STARSHIPS by zoglu(sketch size is too big. no logo image)
 - AGEDDON by wuuff
 - CRABATOR by rodot
 - UFO-RACE by rodot
 - INVADERS by yoda
 - PAQMAN by yoda
 - WHG by sorunome
+- JEZZBALL by rackhamlenoir
+- BIGBLACKBOX by studiocraftapps
+- DIGGER by sutchig(sketch size is too big. no sound)
+- SOLITAIRE by aoneill

 http://gamebuino.com/wiki/index.php?title=Games